Therapy as part of self-care to heal from the past, gain clarity in the present, and reclaim inner peace.

 Kara has been licensed by the Arizona Board of Behavioral Health as a counselor since 2008.
 She has been independently licensed as a Licensed Professional Counselor since 2011.

 Kara believes in the resilience of the human spirit and recognizes that healing is not linear.
+Therapy is part of good self-care.

 • American Counseling Association; Arizona Counseling Association; The Association for Multicultural Counseling and Development; International Society of Accelerated Resolution Therapy; The Wellness Institute